Panagia Tinou (most recently Agios Georgios, originally the Hengist of 1972).

 What, meanwhile, has become of the ‘Nordica”s sister, the first Stena Danica?
 The ship saw lengthy service after 1969 as the Lucy Maud Montgomery in Canada before disposal in 1999.
 The most recent images I can find of her are as the Lady Caribe I, laid up in Key West in the early 2000s.
 In late 2007 Shippax reported her sold to “Dominican buyers” but there the trail goes cold.

 The mass of Greek domestic ferry operators has long been as confusing as its primary port.
-A rise and eventual fall seem almost inevitable for all but the very lucky few – some last a few months, some a few years and some decades, but history suggests that most will disappear eventually through merger, takeover, disaster, bankruptcy or just decline and disappearance.
+A rise and eventual fall seems almost inevitable for all but the very lucky few – some last a few months, some a few years and some decades, but history suggests that most will disappear eventually through merger, takeover, disaster, bankruptcy or just decline and disappearance.
 The nature of Piraeus, with its hundreds of ticket agencies and many abandoned office buildings means that memories of those ships and operators which have fallen by the wayside tend to linger.
 For example, nearly a decade after the 1995 collapse of Ventouris Sea Lines that company’s hoardings and the giant billboard images of their fleet of classic ex-UK car ferries could be seen on display near the berths from which they used to sail.
-And now, with the numbers of individual operators much reduced from previous decades, as these pictures from last year show many of the dozens of defunct ferry companies and their ships still make their presence felt whilst some of the modern hoardings of today’s operators will doubtless, in due course, become relics themselves.
+And, as these pictures from last year show, with the numbers of individual operators much reduced from previous decades, many of the dozens of defunct ferry companies and their ships still make their presence felt whilst some of the modern hoardings of today’s operators will doubtless, in due course, become relics themselves.

 A trip to the Greek islands hadn’t been part of the plan for 2010 – with interesting and untested ships to sail on across the rest of Southern Europe together with a whole host expected to be in their final seasons, the domestic Greek scene, for once, didn’t seem a priority.
 However, the cancellation of a short cruise on the Island Escape (ex-Scandinavia) in mid-November led to a quick search for alternatives and a five night trip to Greece, out of season, suddenly became very attractive.